na-stewart/sanic-security/README.md

 If you're not using Twilio as your verification method, you do not have to configure it here.

+Although not recommended, you can remove the captcha_fonts field if you plan on using the default font.

 Once you've configured Amy Rose, you can initialize Sanic with the example below:

 ```python